 Everyone needs a cheerleader from time to time.
 When you’re having one of those days, who is there to cheer you up, and give you that pep talk you need?
 These are the people you need to cling onto and never let go.
 The friends who genuinely want the best for you, and will always be there to give you advice, and try and steer you in the right direction.
 It may be as simple as being able to pick up the phone and ask which outfit to wear for a date, or it may be that reassuring voice you need if you’re feeling anxious and you can’t sleep or think straight.
 Keep your supporters close.

 One of the best ways to build confidence is to set targets.
-This may mean aiming for high ranking nurses jobs if you’ve recently qualified as a nursing assistant or becoming head of department if you’re a newly qualified teacher.
 It might be finding a job you love if you’re not happy where you work.
 It may be trying to hit a goal weight by the summer or learning a new language.
 You may want to complete a half-marathon or put a deposit down on a house.
 You may have a savings target in mind or be desperately hoping for good grades in your college exams.
 Whatever you’re striving for, whether it’s a personal or professional goal, keep moving in the right direction.
 Be patient, work hard, and don’t beat yourself up if it takes time to get to where you want to be.
 Be realistic, and take every day as it comes.
 Nobody can be expected to achieve results overnight.

 Treat yourself as you would your best friend